sunscrapers/djet/README.rst

 ---------------------------------

-There are three main annoying things while testing files related things in Django and **djet** helps with all of them.
+There are three main annoying things while testing files related things in Django and ``djet.files`` module helps with all of them

 First thing - you will not need any files put somewhere next to fixtures anymore.
 ``create_inmemory_file`` and ``create_inmemory_image`` are ready to use.
 Those helpful functions are taken from
-`great blog post by Piotr Maliński <http://www.rkblog.rk.edu.pl/w/p/temporary-files-django-tests-and-fly-file-manipulation/`__ with just a few small changes.
+`great blog post by Piotr Maliński <http://www.rkblog.rk.edu.pl/w/p/temporary-files-django-tests-and-fly-file-manipulation/>`__ with just a few small changes.

 You can also use ``InMemoryStorage`` which deals with files being saved to disk